MUSIC OWL AWARD: 5th – for family occasions

 This is one of the best shows for families and young children, with animals running into the audience and plenty of heartwarming moments.

-Alexia Khadime sang beautifully as Nala (I later saw her sing even better as Nabalungi in The Book of Mormon.
+1st visit: Alexia Khadime sang beautifully as Nala (I later saw her sing even better as Nabalungi in The Book of Mormon.
 Brown Lindiwe Mkhize was also especially powerful as Rafiki.
 The only weak link was the actor playing young Simba, whose voice wasn’t as strong as his impressive gymnastics.

 I really enjoyed the parts where the animals ran throughout the audience and the Lyceum, having hosted this show for many years, is certainly well-tailored to every scene change and bit of blocking.